KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 [What's New in Python 3.15](https://docs.python.org/3.15/whatsnew/3.15.html)

+Steering Council thoughts during Q&A

 Packaging Council: the Core Team use case does not necessarily extend to packaging.
 The Packaging Council will have the domain expertise needed to solve tough packaging problems.

 Making free-threading the default: [PEP 779](https://peps.python.org/pep-0779/) includes the conditions.
 Performance, memory usage, documentation, API, library migration status matter.
 Although the process is going well, more real world experience with free-threading is needed.
 Maintainers of major packages, especially if building C extensions, should test on standard and free-threading builds and give feedback.
 This will help the Steering Council and Core Team decide when to safely switch to free-threading by default.
 In his talk about free-threading, Thomas Wouters predicts it will be after 3.16 and before 3.20.

-Versioning: after Python 3, a switch to year-based calendar versioning could happen (sidenote: former Django Fellow Carlton Gibson [has proposed an annual release cycle and calendar versioning for Django](https://buttondown.com/carlton/archive/an-annual-release-cycle-for-django/) as well)
+Versioning: after Python 3, a switch to year-based calendar versioning could happen (sidenote: former Django Fellow Carlton Gibson [has proposed](https://buttondown.com/carlton/archive/an-annual-release-cycle-for-django/) an annual release cycle and calendar versioning for Django as well)

 <!--
 https://peps.python.org/pep-0602/